 Tilly, Luna, and Indy joined the herd in late Spring, and Clair came to us from Washington in late summer.
 Parker bred June Bug and went to his new home in October.

 June Bug kicked off the 2018 kidding season with a beautiful single buckling, and Pixie followed with a set of quadruplets.
 Luna and Tilly freshened in April with twins.
 The Mini Nubian kids this year were Ashe Juniper, Evening Primrose, White Skipper, Prickly Pear, Cedar Elm, Callisto, Ariel, Millipede, and Chuck-Wills Widow.

 The Rafter O had an excellent crop of Mini Nubian kids this year!
 June Bug had her single doeling followed by Tilly with her triplets.
 Pixie, again, blessed us with quadruplets, and Clair had an easy first freshening with twins.
 Luna closed out with two bucklings.
 The 12 kid names this year were Doodlebug, Skunk, Chickadee, Raccoon, Sweet Pea, Dewberry, Fox Squirrel, Rufous Hummingbird, Lesser Goldfinch, Four Leaf Clover, Copperhead, and Red Admiral.

 We are retaining three Mini Nubian doelings – Doodlebug, Foxy, and Clover.
 These three doelings have excellent milk lines and great conformation.
 Ruby, a full-size Nubian, joined the herd as well as a buck, Levi.
 Juliet returned to her home herd in California in November, and we welcomed Sapphire, a blue roan 2nd generation Mini Nubian.
-We are excited that they are the future of our Rafter O Mini Nubian herd!
+We are excited about the future of our Rafter O Mini Nubian herd!